Darthion/Docs/intro.md

-# Dithereum Smart Contract Platform
+# Darthion Smart Contract Platform

-## Introduction to the Dithereum Platform
+## Introduction to the Darthion Platform
-The Dithereum Platform is a unified infrastructure platform based on the technical, traffic and ecological resources, and will be gradually open to the blockchain industry.
+The Darthion Platform is a unified infrastructure platform based on the technical, traffic and ecological resources, and will be gradually open to the blockchain industry.
 It will make the construction of decentralized applications more efficient and cost-effective, and provide comprehensive empowerment in aspects of promotion, traffic, and resources.
-The Dithereum Platform is an EVM compatible blockchain who solves the biggest problem of Dapp industry.
-The Dithereum Platform will provide global developers with series of diverse innovative facilities and services.
+The Darthion Platform is an EVM compatible blockchain who solves the biggest problem of Dapp industry.
+The Darthion Platform will provide global developers with series of diverse innovative facilities and services.

 ## Solving market's biggest problem
 ​Decentralized applications (Dapps) running on any blockchain contribute to the biggest use case of the blockchain industry.
 Many such Dapps face cash flow problems.
 They have many users and lots of transactions in their smart contracts, but they do not gain anything from those transactions.
 All the transaction fees paid by the users go to miners (or stakers in PoS blockchain).
 This creates a scenario of "Rich getting richer and poor getting poorer".
 We solved this painful industry problem through our innovative technology, where smart contract deployers also gain some percentage of the transaction fee paid by the smart contract user.
 This will create a huge positive cash flow to the Dapp developers and help them run the Dapp project smoothly and they can carry on their innovative development in the blockchain ecosystem.